Nestle Foundation Training Grant (TG)

 Funding uses: Research, Capital Project

-Location of residency: Afghanistan; Benin; Burkina Faso; Burundi; Central African Republic; Chad; Comoros; Congo, The Democratic Republic Of The; Eritrea; Ethiopia; Gambia; Guinea; Guinea-Bissau; Haiti; Korea, Democratic People's Republic Of; Liberia; Madagascar; Malawi; Mali; Mozambique; Nepal; Niger; Rwanda; Senegal; Sierra Leone; Somalia; South Sudan; Tanzania, United Republic of; Togo; Uganda; Zimbabwe Expand allView website Save Need help writing this grant?
+Location of residency: Afghanistan; Benin; Burkina Faso; Burundi; Central African Republic; Chad; Comoros; Congo, The Democratic Republic Of The; Eritrea; Ethiopia; Gambia; Guinea; Guinea-Bissau; Haiti; Korea, Democratic People's Republic Of; Liberia; Madagascar; Malawi; Mali; Mozambique; Nepal; Niger; Rwanda; Senegal; Sierra Leone; Somalia; South Sudan; Tanzania, United Republic of; Togo; Uganda; Zimbabwe Show allView website Save

 The Nestlé Foundation initiates and supports research in human nutrition with public health relevance in low-income and lower middle-income countries according to the World Bank classification (see http://www.worldbank.org).
 The results of the research projects should ideally provide a basis for implementation and action which will lead to sustainable effects in the studied populations as generally applicable to the population at large.
 They should also enable institution strengthening and capacity building in a sustainable manner in the host country and further cooperation and collaboration between Institutions in developed and developing countries .